 - Simplified Procedure: Under the Simplified Procedure for Domestic manufacturers, the applicant sent the test report of the sample from the government-approved labs to the BIS officer.
 If the BIS officer finds the test report ok then the officer will grant the BIS Registration Certificate within 30 days of the submission of the application.

-- Eco Mark Scheme: Under the Eco mark scheme, the BIS provides a license to the environment-friendly products.
+- Eco Mark Scheme: Under the Eco mark scheme, the BIS provide a license to the environment-friendly products.

 - FMCS (Foreign Manufacturers Certification Scheme): This scheme was mainly introduced by the BIS for the overseas applicants and foreign manufacturers.
 Under this scheme, the manufacturers can use the standard mark on their products.
 After the successful verification by the BIS officer, the BIS Registration Certificate is issued within six months.